wyldescience/Personal_Website_version001/content/authors/admin/_index.md

 I completed my MSc under the supervision of [Professor Gregory Holwell](https://gregholwell.com/) at the University of Auckland, New Zealand.
 I investigated the courtship and aggressive behaviours, and allometry of an unstudied species of fly, *Scordalus femoratus* (Helosciomyzidae), along with the community ecology of native carrion flies in the Waitakere ranges.
 I have a keen interest in insects (particularly flies) but am willing to work with anything if the organism suits the question!

-More recently, I have started work using the clonal springtail, *Folsomia candida* to examine environmental impacts on ageing and lifespan.
-I am also characterizing the behaviour of a native carrion fly, *Piophila vitrea*.
+I am currently working on a number of projects with Professor Russell Bonduriansky and more recently, Professor John Hunt using the decorated cricket *Gryllodes sigillatus*.
+I am also a reviewing editor for the [*Journal of Evolutionary Biology*](https://onlinelibrary.wiley.com/journal/14209101).

 [google scholar profile](https://scholar.google.com.au/citations?user=g2nkhcwAAAAJ&hl=en)